Faculty Staff Resources

 - Core Council letters

 Digital Measures is the College's system for reporting faculty research, teaching, and service activities.
+Any questions can be directed to Elaine Files.

 - Faculty Activity Cards are submitted electronically in the State Mandated Collection System (SMCS).
 This can be found online in the Employee Self-Service Information Center (ESSIC).
 After logging on to ESSIC, faculty will see a link for the State Mandated Collection System in the navigation menu on the left of the screen.
 Faculty will no longer be submitting hard copies of scantron sheets to Sherry Kyler.
 Please submit your hours using the State Mandated Collection System by the end of the semester.
 Detailed instructions about SMCS can be found at here.
 Questions regarding the new process should be directed to Jane Agnelly or Annette Jones.